Harry Purvis: Kingsford Smith

 Kingsford Smith "Smithy" arrived at Griffith with his engineer Tommy Pethybridge.
 Purvis managed to meet them both and offered the use of his engineering services to the crew, thus beginning several years of cooperation between them.
 Pethybridge and Purvis had lengthy discussions about flying, which later led to Purvis's decision to sell his business and move to Sydney.
-With the funds from the sale, Purvis purchased an Avro Avian from Charles Ulm, who had been Smithy's co-pilot on their record breaking flight from the USA to Australia.
+With the funds from the sale, Purvis purchased an Avro Avian from Charles Ulm, who had been Smithy's co-pilot on their record breaking flight from the US to Australia.
 Purvis now had an aircraft, but did not have a licence.
 Kingsford Smith and Ulm had a small flying school at Mascot, so Purvis received his pilot training from G. U. "Scotty" Allan who much later became a senior figure in the international airline Qantas.
 In 1932 Smithy formed Kingsford Smith Air Service at Mascot, and offered Purvis a job barnstorming in Australia.
 By January 1933 Smithy had employed Purvis as co-pilot and chief mechanic on the Southern Cross.